 - Are you enrolled in Medicare or TRICARE?

 - Can you be claimed as a dependent on anyone else's tax return?

-- For the plan year 2021, will you be enrolled in a medical plan or program in addition to a Healthy Focus medical plan such as your spouse's/partner's HMO, PPO, or POS medical plan?
+- Are you or will you be enrolled in a medical plan or program in addition to a Healthy Focus medical plan such as your spouse's/partner's HMO, PPO, or POS medical plan?

-- For the 2021 plan year, will you be enrolled in a standard Health Care Flexible Spending Account (FSA)?
+- Are you or will you be enrolled in a standard Health Care Flexible Spending Account (FSA)?

-Leidos may make an automatic contribution to the HSA if you are enrolled in the Healthy Focus plan, and your annual salary is $150,000 or less.
-The contribution will be based on your annual salary and eligibility date and will be made in equal installments on a per pay basis.
+Leidos may make an automatic contribution to the HSA if you are enrolled in a Healthy Focus plan, and your annual salary is $150,000 or less.
+The contribution will be based on your medical plan, annual salary and eligibility date and will be made in equal installments on a per pay basis.

-You can also earn up to $300 in your HSA by participating in the well-being program activities.
+You can also earn up to $400 in your HSA in 2023 by participating in the Virgin Pulse well-being program activities.

 Use the HSA to pay eligible health care expenses.
 Visit healthequity.com for a list of eligible HSA expenses.
 This includes medical and prescription drug expenses, as well as dental and vision expenses that qualify as tax-deductible through the IRS but aren’t paid by the health plan.

 HSAs are very unique in that you can set aside money in your HSA on a pretax basis, up to an annual limit.
 You can grow the money tax free.
 In fact, when your balance reaches $100, you can invest your HSA dollars to grow the funds for future healthcare expenses.

 Finally, you can use the HSA dollars for eligible healthcare expenses tax-free.
 That's a triple tax advantage!
 Please note that tax deductibility is for federal taxes and tax treatment varies by state.